Trinea/android-open-project/English Version/README.md

 Similar App: Pinterest

 1. DraggableGridView
 A drag-and-drop scrolling grid view for Android, extends from ViewGroup.
-It can  swich from up to bottom, If you want switch from left screen to right please use PagedDragDropGrid below
+It can switch from up to bottom, If you want switch from left screen to right please use PagedDragDropGrid below
 Project Address: https://github.com/thquinn/DraggableGridView
 Demo Apk: https://github.com/thquinn/DraggableGridView/blob/master/bin/DraggableGridViewSample.apk?raw=true
-You can customize the width and height of item,and the count of item each line,You can also customize the padding of line.Default value is 20dp.
+You can customize the width and height of item,and the count of item each line.You can also customize the padding of line.
+Default value is 20dp.
 Project Address: [DraggableGridView](https://github.com/andyken/DraggableGridView)
 Renderings:
 ![Renderings](https://github.com/andyken/DraggableGridView/blob/master/sample/sample.gif)